Complaints and the role of the GMC

-Before the GMC can take action to stop or limit a doctor's right to practise medicine, it needs evidence of impaired fitness to practise.
+Before we can take action to stop or limit a doctor's right to practise medicine, we need evidence that their fitness to practise is impaired.
 This might be, for example, because they:

 - are too ill, or have not adequately managed a health problem, to work safely.

-We can also issue a warning to a doctor where the doctor's fitness to practise is not impaired but there has been a significant departure from the principles set out in the GMC's guidance for doctors, Good Medical Practice.
-A warning will be disclosed to a doctor's employer and to any other enquirer during a five-year period.
+We can also issue a warning to a doctor where the doctor's fitness to practise is not impaired but there has been a significant departure from the principles set out in our guidance for doctors, Good medical practice.
+We will share a warning with a doctor's employer and with any other enquirer during a five-year period.
 A warning will not be appropriate where the concerns relate exclusively to a doctor's physical or mental health.

 - deal with concerns or complaints about nurses, pharmacists, dentists, opticians, hospital or practice managers or administrative staff, or anyone who is not a registered doctor;